Dosage Form: injection, solution

 Exacerbation of Myasthenia Gravis

-Fluoroquinolones, including Ciprofloxacin Injection, USP, have neuromuscular blocking activity and may exacerbate muscle weakness in persons with myasthenia gravis.
-Postmarketing serious adverse events, including deaths and requirement for ventilatory support, have been associated with fluoroquinolone use in persons with myasthenia gravis.
-Avoid CIPROFLOXACIN in patients with known history of myasthenia gravis.
-(See PRECAUTIONS: Information for Patients and ADVERSE REACTIONS: Postmarketing Adverse Event Reports.)
+Fluoroquinolones, including ciprofloxacin, have neuromuscular blocking activity and may exacerbate muscle weakness in patients with myasthenia gravis.
+Postmarketing serious adverse reactions, including deaths and requirement for ventilatory support, have been associated with fluoroquinolone use in persons with myasthenia gravis.
+Avoid Ciprofloxacin Injection (in 5% Dextrose Injection) in patients with known history of myasthenia gravis [see Adverse Reactions (6.2)].

 Other Serious and Sometimes Fatal Reactions

-Other serious and sometimes fatal events, some due to hypersensitivity, and some due to uncertain etiology, have been reported rarely in patients receiving therapy with quinolones, including ciprofloxacin.
+Other serious and sometimes fatal adverse reactions, some due to hypersensitivity, and some due to uncertain etiology, have been reported in patients receiving therapy with quinolones, including ciprofloxacin.
 These events may be severe and generally occur following the administration of multiple doses.
 Clinical manifestations may include one or more of the following:

 - Fever, rash, or severe dermatologic reactions (for example, toxic epidermal necrolysis, Stevens-Johnson syndrome);

 - Interstitial nephritis; acute renal insufficiency or failure;

 - Hepatitis; jaundice; acute hepatic necrosis or failure;